What is Cutlery

 12. Long Drink Spoon

-These drink spoons as the name suggest having a very long handle.
+These drink spoons as the name suggest have a very long handle.
 These spoons are designed to stir hot and cold drinks from long glasses or big mugs.

 13. Fruit Spoon